BackupTheBerlios/pp4fpc/README.txt

 keeping the changes to a minimum and preserving the line numbering as much as possible.

+WEBSITE

+The project is hosted at BerliOS: http://developer.berlios.de/projects/pp4fpc/

+You will have access to the latest release, a bug tracking tool, RSS feeds and forums.

+Note that the website uses a self-signed SSL certificate.
+The fingerprint is shown at the bottom of the login page.

+GIT

+git has been used to track the changes.
+The URL of the git repository is git://git.berlios.de/pp4fpc .
+You can also browse the repository on the project Website.

+The commit history is also available in the files pcom.diff (changes made to pcom.pas, the compiler) and pint.diff (changes made to pint.pas, the interpreter).

+HELP

+The documentation is somewhat succinct but I will be happy to answer questions on the forum.

 SUMMARY OF THE CHANGES MADE TO THE COMPILER

+The file pcom.diff contains a copy of the commit history.

 The two main problems preventing Free Pascal or Delphi to compile pcom.pas were the use of tag-field parameters in calls to new (resolved in commit